n8n-io/n8n-docs/docs/insight2/data-sources/bigquery.md

 To add a new BigQuery, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
 Select BigQuery from the modal that pops up.

-Insight requires the config json downloaded from your account to connect to BigQuery.
+Insight² requires the config json downloaded from your account to connect to BigQuery.
 Paste the json into the `Private key` field.

 **The json looks like**: